idibidiart/react-native-responsive-grid/README.md

 `rtl` may be supplied as prop to Row to both reverse the order of columns (or elements) inside a row as well as to set alignX to 'right.'
 This is useful for Hebrew and Arabic layouts.

 `full` may be supplied as prop to Row.
 It sets the the row's height to 100% of the computed or absolute height of its parent view.
-It also sets vAlign on the row to 'stretch' which vertically stretches its children to fill its height, unless vAlign is explicitly supplied with another value.

 `full` may be supplied as prop to Column.
 It sets the the column's width to 100% of the computed or absolute width of its parent view.
-It also sets hAlign on the column to 'stretch' which horizontally stretches its children to fill its width, unless hAlign is explicitly supplied with another value.

 `wrap` may be supplied as prop to Row.
 Currently, `flexWrap: 'wrap'` has known issues in React Native (see: [https://github.com/facebook/react-native/issues/8960](https://github.com/facebook/react-native/issues/8960)).
 So the default is '' unless `wrap` is provided as prop on the row.